Web Interface

 Use -90dBm if unsure.

-• Noise floor (SNR and BER units only) - Enter the thermal noise floor value in dBm.
+Since v3.9, noise floor has been moved to the environment menu.
+Enter the local noise floor value in dBm.
 It is used in conjunction with the required SNR to establish the sensitivity.

 Model icon Model